Conjecturing-Based Discovery of Patterns in Data: Background and Previous Related Work

 The aim is to generate conjectured bounds that are true for any realization of input examples $E$.
 The Dalmatian heuristic provides criteria for generating conjectured bounds that are the best for $E$.
 Algorithm \ref{conjecturinginv} provides a way to generate expressions of increasing complexity, apply the heuristic, and store conjectures.
 The {\it complexity} of an expression is the number of nodes in the corresponding expression tree (Figure \ref{expressiontree}) and is the sum of the number of invariants, number of unary operators, and number of binary operators.
 The algorithm proceeds by generating unlabeled trees and then labeling the nodes with operators and invariants.
 Expressions satisfying the Dalmatian heuristic conditions are retained as conjectures $\mathcal{C}$.
-For a conjecture $c$, let $c(i)$ be the conjectured bound for example $i$.
+For a conjecture $c \in \mathcal{C}$, let $c(i)$ be the conjectured bound for example $i$.

 With examples $E$, invariants $A$, operators $O$, invariant of interest $\alpha^*$, an upper limit on the proportion of missing values allowed for an invariant $skips$, and a direction indicating if the algorithm will produce upper or lower bounds ($UPPER$ or $LOWER$), {\bf procedure} \textsc{Conjecturing-INV} is called (Algorithm \ref{conjecturinginv}, line \ref{procedureinv}).
 The number of unary nodes $u$ and binary nodes $b$ of an expression tree are initialized to zero and the conjectures $\mathcal{C}$ is initialized to the empty set (Algorithm \ref{conjecturinginv}, line \ref{initializeinv}).
 Line \ref{stopping} of Algorithm \ref{conjecturinginv} refers to the stopping criteria of the expression generator.
 For invariant conjecturing for upper bounds, if the minimum conjectured bound is tight for each example (i.e., $\min_{c \in \mathcal{C}} c(i) = \alpha^*(i)$ for $i\in E$), then the expression generator is stopped.
-Otherwise, expression generation continues until a time limit is reached.
-Line \ref{generatetree} calls a procedure to generate a tree, the branching nodes of which will be operators and the leaf nodes are invariants.
-Lines \ref{binaryzero}-\ref{endifbinaryzero} help to enumerate every tree where each vertex connected to a leaf node has degree one or two.
-These branching nodes will correspond to unary or binary operators, respectively, when the tree is labeled.
-The leaf nodes will correspond to invariants.
-Unlabeled trees are grown recursively and then the nodes are labeled with operators and invariants.
+Otherwise, expression generation continues until a time limit is reached. {If exact bounds are not discovered for each example, more complex expressions are generated for larger time limits.}